 There are three large carbon registries that each handle dozens of other carbon project types, from gas plants to landfills to forest projects – Verra, American Carbon Registry, and the Climate Action Reserve.

 The State of California developed an urban forest carbon protocol in 2011, and the Climate Action Reserve developed a second urban forest protocol in 2013-2014.
 But neither of those protocols resulted in any applications for projects.
-CFC and its many urban forest stakeholders nationally began their work in 2015 to learn from the practical failures of those earlier protocols and create much-needed carbon credits for the public resource that is our urban forests.
+CFC and its many urban forest stakeholders nationally began their work in 2015 to create much-needed carbon credits for the public resource that is our urban forests.

 CFC registers two types of projects – tree planting and forest preservation within metropolitan areas.
 A project must be within an “urban area” as defined and mapped by the U.S. Census Bureau.
 Projects can also be within the boundary of incorporated or unincorporated cities or towns, on certain watershed lands and transportation, power transmission, and utility right of ways.

 Preservation projects protect forested stands from development and deforestation in order to allow it to continue sequestering carbon.
 These projects last from 40 to 100 years.

 Planting projects involve planting trees to sequester carbon.
 These projects require a 26-year commitment and can include single trees planted 10 feet or more apart from each other or canopy style plantings in which saplings are planted in high densities to generate a forested stand.

 Non-profit organizations or local government agencies can lead a carbon project.
 For planting, we recommend you plant 1,000 trees or more per year.
 For preservation we recommend you protect 20 acres or more per year.
 See our carbon protocol page for more information about eligibility, requirements, templates, and fees.